Shu-AFK/Datatransmission/README.md

 This project implements a simple socket connection between a client and a server.
 As the client you can use basic shell commands to traverse the host pc, even transferring files from the server to the client.

-## Shell commands implemented:
-    ls - List all files and directories in the current directory. cd - Change current directory.
-    pwd - Print working directory.
-    cat - Concatenate and display the content of files. echo - Output the inputs.
-    mkdir - Create a new directory.
-    rmdir - Removes a directory.
-    rm - Remove files or empty directories. touch - Create an empty file.
-    mv - Move or rename files or directories. cp - Copy files or directories.
-    find - Search for files in a directory hierarchy. grep - Search text using patterns.
-    exit - Exit the shell.
-    copy_to - copy's a file to the client pc. copy_from - copy's a file from the client pc to the server. move_startup - runs the host executable on startup. remove_startup - reverts the previous command.
-    run - runs executables and .bat scripts

 ## Unix( + extra) Command Descriptions

 Below are descriptions of several commonly-used Unix commands: